Copyright 2020 Karlsruhe Institute of Technology

 All licenses have to be returned as a dictionary, mapping the unique name of a

-license to another dictionary, containing its title and an optional url further
+license to another dictionary, containing the title of the license and an optional

 An example dictionary may look like the following: